kgrid/knowledge-objects/diabetes-type2/classifying-candidate-for-tight-control/README.md

 The result knowledge object takes in the JSON-formatted responses, and outputs whether the patient would or would not be a good candidate.

-If wanting to run the result function separately, the input needs to be formatted like this: surveyResults({"comorbidities":"0","advanced-complications":"0","treatment-safety":"0","life-expectancy":"0","hypoglycemia-history":"0","hypoglycemia-unawareness":"0","vascular-disease":"0","autonomic-neuropathy":"0","hypoglycemia-comorbidities":"0","poor-support":"0"})
+If wanting to run the result function separately, the input needs to be formatted like this: execute({"comorbidities":"0","advComplications":"0","treatmentSafety":"0","lifeExpectancy":"0","hypoglycemiaHistory":"0","hypoglycemiaUnawareness":"0","vascularDisease":"0","autonomicNeuropathy":"0","hypoglycemiaComorbidities":"0","poorSupport":"0"})

 ### Object Teller information
-Classifying Candidates for Tight Control of Blood Glucose: Survey - **ark:/99999/fk4d22641k**

 Classifying Candidates for Tight Control of Blood Glucose: Result - **ark:/99999/fk4hq46j3g**

 ### Related Objects/Future Development
 These KO were created with other diabetes KO in hopes to create a collection of KO helpful for the diabetes community.
+This form of knowledge object interaction is still being finalized, and may not be usable with the execution stack at this point.

 ### Literature
 The documentation can be found at: https://www.med.umich.edu/1info/FHP/practiceguides/diabetes/dm.pdf